aram-iry/infovis/docs/reflection.md

 Overall, we are satisfied with the datastory we wrote.
 A nice, two-sided story emerged from our research about the consideration between fishing and protecting whales.
 However, we did run into a few problems:

 - Finding good datasets on whales.
 Looking for data was very time intensive as observing whales globally is not prioritised in science.
-Especially at the beginning, we put a lot of effort into working towards irrelevant findings; we learned from this by first reading up on the datasets we were using and their limitations with thoroughly.
+This was quite frustrating at times, but we got better at reading up on the data before using it which did help.
 - Data did not match our expectations.
 This meant we sometimes had to adjust our story to make it more nuanced.
 - Some visualizations were first made with libraries that did not correctly work in the Jupyter Book.
 However, these were mostly easy fiex